Zanna-ResearchTeam/Zanna-ResearchTeam.github.io/content/publication/Wu-Q-et-al-2025/index.md

 # Summary.
 An optional shortened abstract.
-summary: Accurately quantifying air-sea fluxes is important for understanding air-sea interactions and improving coupled weather and climate systems.
+abstract: Accurately quantifying air-sea fluxes is important for understanding air-sea interactions and improving coupled weather and climate systems.
 This study introduces a probabilistic framework to represent the highly variable nature of air-sea fluxes, which is missing in deterministic bulk algorithms.
 Assuming Gaussian distributions conditioned on the input variables, we use artificial neural networks and eddy-covariance measurement data to estimate the mean and variance by minimizing negative log-likelihood loss.
 The trained neural networks provide alternative mean flux estimates to existing bulk algorithms, and quantify the uncertainty around the mean estimates.
 Stochastic parameterization of air-sea turbulent fluxes can be constructed by sampling from the predicted distributions.
 Tests in a single-column forced upper-ocean model suggest that changes in flux algorithms influence sea surface temperature and mixed layer depth seasonally.
 The ensemble spread in stochastic runs is most pronounced during spring restratification.
 tags:
   - Source Themes
 featured: false